tolgayilmaz86/android-bootstrap/README.md

 This project depends on the Android V7 Support Library for the AppCompat toolbar, so you have to import it into your workspace.
-Do File/Import and then choose Android then Existing Androi Code Into Workspace and select the library from
+Do File/Import and then choose Android then Existing Android Code Into Workspace and select the library from
 \Android_SDK\extras\android\support\v7\appcompat.

 Next, you'll need to install the [Eclipse Integration Gradle Plugin](https://github.com/spring-projects/eclipse-integration-gradle).